Dhruv-Raj/ineuronindustry/README.md

-## This is the Git tutorials By Dhruv Saxena.
+## This is the amazing Git tutorials By Dhruv Saxena.

 Hello this is the task my krish Niak for practice purpose.
 I'm doing 2 or 3 commit.